waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 #### Sunday, July 19: Check-in

-We're planning to meet 5:00 PM at [EVL](https://www.evl.uic.edu/location), and then head to an informal welcome dinner.
+We will meet at 5:00 PM at [EVL](https://www.evl.uic.edu/location), and then head to an informal welcome dinner.

 #### Monday, July 20: Sage Foundations and System Software

 A comprehensive tour of the full Sage software stack, from node boot to the lifecycle of a running application.
 Topics include the node architecture, the Kubernetes‑based container orchestration system, the `pluginctl` scheduler, and the data pipeline.

-By the end of this session, participants will have:

-- Code development and AI coding assistant environment set up and working with GitHub
+Students will learn:

+- What is Sage and what does the platform provide?
+- Accounts and the portal
+- Finding nodes
+- Working with data
+- SSH and development nodes
+- Basic app development
-- Submitted several AI prompts to Sage nodes
+- Publishing to ECR
-- Submit a Sage job that calls an existing Sage inference service
+- Scheduling apps

 #### Tuesday Morning, July 21: Finalize Setup